©2022 Morley Builders, Inc. | Privacy

-Built on a five-and-one-half acre site in downtown Los Angeles, this landmark development was the first new Catholic cathedral in the western United States in thirty years.
-It seats 3,000 worshippers and can accommodate 5,000 in its grand public plaza for liturgical, cultural and civic events.
+Built on a 5.5-acre site in Downtown Los Angeles, this landmark development seats 3,000 worshippers and can accommodate 5,000 in its grand public plaza for liturgical, cultural, and civic events.

-Pritzker Prize winning architect Jose Rafael Moneo included many special features: the largest installation of alabaster windows in the world, faceted architectural concrete walls with hundreds of non-repeating angles, integration of commissioned art works, seismic base isolation and architectural concrete designed for a service life of 500 years.
-The Wall Street Journal calls it, “The most impressive large interior space ever built in Los Angeles.”
+Pritzker Prize winning architect Jose Rafael Moneo included many special design features: the largest installation of alabaster windows in the world, faceted architectural concrete shear walls spanning up to 130 feet with hundreds of non-repeating angles, integration of commissioned art works, seismic base isolation, and architectural concrete designed for a service life of 500 years.

 Roman Catholic Archdiocese of Los Angeles

 - Leo A. Daly (Architect of Record)

 - 2006 ATC Engineering News Record - Top Seismic Resistant Projects